 You’ll spot Oasia Hotel Downtown from afar, thanks to green creepers growing around the hotel’s red aluminium mesh exterior—a stark contrast against the shiny polished windows of neighbouring office buildings.
 The hotel has removed the walls on all four sides of the lobby and on the 21st floor to facilitate a steady natural draft, so there’s no need for air-conditioning in the common areas.
 Natural elements such as copper and wood are heavily featured throughout the hotel and there’s even a green lawn for exercising and meditating.
 If you want to go the extra mile, you have the option of not having your room’s sheets and towels changed daily.

 Just a ten-minute walk away is Lau Pa Sat, an open-air food centre offering a myriad of local food choices such as chicken rice, Hokkien prawn mee and satay (grilled skewered meat).
 For a more upmarket local experience, head to The Coconut Club and WANTON, Seng’s Noodle Bar for artisanal spins on two local dishes: nasi lemak (fragrant rice dish cooked in coconut milk and pandan leaf, accompanied with an array of side dishes like a sunny-side up, fried chicken and sambal chilli sauce), and wanton mee (noodles with dumplings), respectively.
-When night falls, clink glasses at Nutmeg and Clove, where cocktails are given a local twist, or suss out Operation Dagger, an underground speakeasy bar known for its innovative cocktails.
+When night falls, clink glasses at Nutmeg and Clove, where cocktails are given a local twist.

 Room rates from S$250/night.

 Oasia Hotel Downtown.
 100 Peck Seah Street, Singapore 079333. +65 6881 8888.

 Siloso Beach Resort, Sentosa